vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \(armlets\) can still be seeṇ His left foot is planted on the ground, while the right foot, which was raised to measure the sky, is now broken at the knee. \(Mirashi 1963, lx\)

-The deity had eight arms, all sadly broken off, which makes it impossible to say anything directly about the attributes he must have carrieḍ He wears the double muktāyaj˜

-nopavīta, of which the six strings of pearls have been almost completely erased at the front side of the image, but are still clearly visible at the back.
+The deity had eight arms, all sadly broken off, which makes it impossible to say anything directly about the attributes he must have carrieḍ He wears the double muktāyajñopavīta, of which the six strings of pearls have been almost completely erased at the front side of the image, but are still clearly visible at the back.
 A significant feature of the Trivikrama image of the Rāmagiri is

 the ‘pleated’ śiraścakra  that encircles his head, the origin of which James Harle \(1987\) has traced to the fan-shaped tufts at the end of the band holding the crowṇ